modsim/CADET/doc/getting_started/tutorials/breakthrough.rst

 .. figure:: _images/breakthrough_system.png

-For this purpose, we use `CADET-Process <https://cadet-process.readthedocs.io/>`_, a object oriented Python frontend for CADET.
+For this purpose, we use `CADET-Process <https://cadet-process.readthedocs.io/>`_, an object oriented Python frontend for CADET.
 CADET still must be downloaded (or built from source) as explained in the :ref:`installation guide <installation>`.

 1. Setting Up the Model